gabe-lee/gmec/README.md

 # gmec
-Gabe's Monolithic Everything Crate - A library for all y̶o̶u̶r̶ MY general-purpose needs
+Gabe's Monolithic Everything Crate - A library for all ~your~ *my* general-purpose needs